emilio/ec-stars-rating/readme.md

 } ?>
 ```

+5. Additionally, if you just want the rating to appear in a single post, you can use the next shortcode:
+`[ec_stars_rating]`

 ## Frequently asked questions ##

 ### What rich snippets format should I use, microdata or microformats? ###